 By avoiding the blockages in Tracing, you learn to control and coordinate your markings to the pathway – a great early visual motor exercise.
 This is also an excellent app to begin using a writing implement such as a stylus.
 With little effort expended, a child can view the results of their markings and learn to handle a tool.

-In the Adventure game your mission is to save the king.
-Using a quick peek at the map you need to rely on visual memory and then plan making your way to the castle.
+In the Adventure game, your mission is to save the king.
+Using a quick peek at the map you need to rely on visual memory and then plan to make your way to the castle.
 This is the chance to apply all that you’ve learned in the other segments.
 Here is a picture of the King, awarding the Hero Bug with a token.

 - Promotes laterality and direction